 Copenhagen Climate Sound Series #3: Listening Underwater

-Talk with Jana Winderen (Norway), Holger Schultz (Sound Studies Lab, University of Copenhagen).
-Hosted by Kara Oehler (Institute for Climate Sound & Society).
+Performance lecture by artist Jana Winderen (Norway), a livestream from aboard a Norwegian research vessel somewhere between Svalbard and Greenland from Michael Kjær (University of Copenhagen) and audio-visual artist John Grzinich and discussion with Holger Schulze (Sound Studies Lab, University of Copenhagen).
+Moderated by Kara Oehler (Institute for Climate Sound & Society).

 birds